 -

 Your writing sample should be an example of your best work.
-It does not need to be sociology related, but we do suggest that it not be co-authored.
+It does not need to be sociology related.
+You are welcome so submit a co-authored writing sample but we suggest it be sole-authored.

 -